Table of Opcodes

 003 GRTR? int1,int2 PRED Is int1 greater than int2?

-004 IGRTR? var,int PRED Increments the value of var by one and succeeds if the new value is greater than int.
+004 DLESS? var,int PRED Decrements the value of var by one and succeeds if the new value is less than int.

-005 DLESS? var,int PRED Decrements the value of var by one and succeeds if the new value is less than int.
+005 IGRTR? var,int PRED Increments the value of var by one and succeeds if the new value is greater than int.

 006 IN? obj1,obj2 PRED Is obj1 contained in obj2?